uttamchoudhary/ng-custom-select/README.md

 # Angular Custom Dropdown

-> Create customizable Angular2+ dropdown/datalist with your own styles.
+> Create customizable Angular2+ dropdown that can works as either select or datalist with no constraints on styles.

 ## Install